 Our goal is to reach all risky gene carriers to ensure they have the opportunity to make informed health choices but we can't do that without help.
 Of course, adequate funding is essential but there are many other ways to help that extend past sponsorships and donations.
 If you have a service to donate or would like to volunteer please contact us.

 Risky Genes™ Awareness Program

-Despite this type of hereditary cancer being known for more than two decades, virtually no programs existed to actively search out prospective carriers.
-Nor, were there resources available that could connect risky gene carriers with each other to encourage them to become involved directly in their own cause.
-Seeing there was no time to lose, some of our young people decided to do something to make a difference and created the RISKY GENES AWARENESS PROGRAM.
+Despite this type of hereditary cancer being discovered in 1995, virtually no programs existed through the years to actively search out the only population in which cancer prevention is possible or to inform them of specialized cancer treatments.
+Nor, were there resources available to connect carriers to each other or encourage them to become involved in their own cause.
+Seeing there was no time to lose, some of our young carriers decided to make a difference and developed the RISKY GENES AWARENESS PROGRAM.

 To this end, the risky genes website was created as a quick study with links to additional information, printed materials prepared, social media sites launched and, with the help of several media and production professionals willing to give of their time and resources, commercials produced for the purpose of online distribution and television.
 The following commercial represents the first we are aware of in the world focused on hereditary cancer.
 We were able to air it in parts of Western Canada over a period of two years with some of the funding available to date.
 It is available on Youtube for sharing with your contacts on social media - you could save a life!